Edmund I

 Edmund I or Eadmund I (Note: He is called Edmund the Elder in Sharon Turner's early nineteenth-century History of the Anglo-Saxons.
 Other nicknames include Edmund the Deed-Doer, Edmund the Just and Edmund the Magnificent (Edmundus Magnificus).)
 (920/921 – 26 May 946) was King of the English from 27 October 939 until his death in 946.
 He was the elder son of King Edward the Elder and his third wife, Queen Eadgifu, and a grandson of King Alfred the Great.
-After Edward died in 924, he was succeeded by his eldest son, Edmund's half-brother Æthelstan.
-Edmund was crowned after Æthelstan died childless in 939.
-He had two sons, Eadwig and Edgar, by his first wife Ælfgifu, and none by his second wife Æthelflæd.
-His sons were young children when he was killed in a brawl with an outlaw at Pucklechurch in Gloucestershire, and he was succeeded by his younger brother Eadred, who died in 955 and was followed by Edmund's sons in succession.
+Edmund was crowned king after his eldest half-brother, King Æthelstan, died childless in 939.
+He had two sons, Eadwig and Edgar, who were young children when he was killed in a brawl with an outlaw at Pucklechurch in Gloucestershire.
+Edmund was succeeded by his younger brother Eadred, who died in 955 and was followed by Edmund's sons in succession.

 Æthelstan had succeeded as the king of England south of the Humber and he became the first king of all England when he conquered Viking-ruled York in 927, but after his death Anlaf Guthfrithson was accepted as King of York and extended Viking rule to the Five Boroughs of north-east Mercia.
 Edmund was initially forced to accept the reverse, the first major setback for the West Saxon dynasty since Alfred's reign, but he was able to recover his position following Anlaf's death in 941.
 In 942, Edmund took back control of the Five Boroughs and in 944 he regained control over the whole of England when he expelled the Viking kings of York.
 Eadred had to deal with further revolts when he became king, and York was not finally conquered until 954. Æthelstan had achieved a dominant position over other British kings and Edmund maintained this, perhaps apart from Scotland.
 The north Welsh king Idwal Foel may have allied with the Vikings as he was killed by the English in 942.
 The British kingdom of Strathclyde may also have sided with the Vikings as Edmund ravaged it in 945 and then ceded it to Malcolm I of Scotland.
 Edmund also continued his brother's friendly relations with Continental rulers, several of whom were married to his half-sisters.